-We will incur increased costs as a result of operating as a public company, and our management will be required to devote substantial time to compliance with our public company responsibilities and corporate governance practices.
+We have incurred and will continue to incur increased costs as a result of operating as a public company, and our management will be required to devote substantial time to compliance with our public company responsibilities and corporate governance practices.

 As a public company, we have incurred and will continue to incur significant legal, accounting, and other expenses that we did not incur as a private company.
-We expect such expenses to further increase as we are no longer an emerging growth company.
 The Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of Nasdaq and other applicable securities rules and regulations impose various requirements on public companies.
 Furthermore, the senior members of our management team do not have significant experience with operating a public company.
-As a result, our management and other personnel will have to devote a substantial amount of time to compliance with these requirements.
-Moreover, these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
-We cannot predict or estimate the amount of additional costs we will incur as a public company or the timing of such costs, which could negatively affect our business, financial condition and results of operations.
+As a result, our management and other personnel have devoted and will continue to devote a substantial amount of time to compliance with these requirements.
+Moreover, these rules and regulations increase our legal and financial compliance costs and make some activities more time-consuming and costly.
+The additional costs we incur as a public company could negatively affect our business, financial condition and results of operations.